Doreamonsky/Panzer-War-Lit-Mod/README.md

 ## How to install Mods

 First,Launch game for one time for generating folders for you.

 Then,Copy \*.Zip files to Android\data\com.shanghaiwindy.PanzerWarOpenSource\files\mods\Installs\

 Finally,Launch the game,you will have it !

+### Tips

-Tips:Zip files will be unzip by the game during the installation.
+Zip files will be unzip by the game during the installation.

 ## Manage Mods by Mod Hub